AdobeDocs/analytics.en/help/implement/aep-edge/web-sdk/analytics-extension-to-web-sdk.md

 ![Create data element](assets/create-data-element.png) {style="border:1px solid gray"}

-Your tag property now has everything needed to update rules.
+Your tag property now has everything needed to update each rule.

 +++

 +++**4.
 Update rules to use the Web SDK extension instead of the Analytics extension**

-This step is the most involved of a Web SDK migration, and requires knowledge around how your implementation works.
-This step provides an example of how to edit a typical tag rule.
+This step contains the bulk of the effort required to migrate to the Web SDK, and requires knowledge of how your implementation works.
+An example is provided below as an example of how to edit a typical tag rule.
 Update all tag rules in your implementation to replace all references to the Adobe Analytics extension with the Web SDK extension.

 1. In the left navigation of the tags interface, select **[!UICONTROL Rules]**.
 1. Select a rule to edit.